 - i.
 Include the alleged charges, incident date and time, and notification of where to locate the Student Code of Conduct; - ii.
-Direct the respondent(s) to contact the Conduct Officer within a specified period of time to schedule their conduct meeting; - iii.
+Direct the respondent(s) to contact the Conduct Officer within a specified period of time to schedule their conduct meeting or how to change the meeting if it has already been scheduled; - iii.
 Inform the respondent(s) of the ramifications for failure to schedule/participate in the conduct meeting.